workadventure/workadventure/docs/others/troubleshooting.md

 [`compute_turn_credentials.sh`](https://github.com/workadventure/workadventure/tree/develop/contrib/tools/compute_turn_credentials.sh)
 to compute a timeboxed username and password.

-Enabling TURN-related debug messages might also help: In a chromium-like browser, enter the following in the JavaScript console and reload
+Enabling TURN-related debug messages might also help: In a Chromium-like browser, enter the following in the JavaScript console and reload
 Workadventure:
 ```
 localStorage.debug="CheckTurn"
 ```

+You might also want to take a look at `chrome:webrtc-internals` (Chromium-like) or `about:webrtc` (Firefox) while debugging ICE candidate gathering.